 A judge ordered President Trump to pay $2 million to a group of charities on Thursday, ruling that the president had broken the law by directing the proceeds from an event advertised as benefiting veterans to his presidential campaign instead.

 The lawsuit stems from the wild days of the 2016 Republican primary.
 Because of a feud he maintained with Fox News at the time, Trump decided to skip a debate hosted by the network just before the Iowa caucuses in January 2016, and hold his own, competing event instead — a televised fundraiser for veterans.
-Shockingly enough, it turned out the event wasn’t quite on the level.
-Rather than having the foundation run the event and direct all proceeds to the charities, as promised, Trump did something quite different.
+But rather than having the foundation run the event and direct all proceeds to the charities, as promised, Trump did something quite different.
 As New York State Supreme Court Justice Saliann Scarpulla put it in her decision on Thursday:

 The lawsuit was brought by New York State attorney general Barbara Underwood, who announced last year that the Trump Organization would shut down amid her investigations into its well-documented chicanery.
 Though Trump had said on Twitter that he would fight the fundraiser case, his lawyers and the state have been in talks for months to negotiate a settlement.